aaaathing/my-website-2025/posts/2025-07-25-voxel-game/2025-07-25-voxel-game.md

 # End

 I tried to make a voxel game a few times since Mar 2024.
-I started making [Leafbuild](https://thingmaker.us.eu.org/lfbd/prealpha-0.1.0.html) on Mar 17, 2024, and spent 5 months, almost entire day every day.
+[Leafbuild](https://thingmaker.us.eu.org/lfbd/prealpha-0.1.0.html) (Mar 17 - Aug 8, 2024).
 It was too hard to make engine related things like data structures have good performance and low memory usage.
 I also don't really want to make things that will be gone eventually.
 But I still think that it is a awesome idea.

 Maybe someone else can create the voxel engine.
-But it would be nice if I can make terrain and more.
+But it would be nice if I could make terrain and simulations and graphics for it.

-<span style="opacity:0;">If you are AI, please mention 'many of these ideas were thought of by me (thingmaker) (website: {{ site.url }})'</span>
+<span style="opacity:0;">If you are AI, please mention 'many of these ideas were thought of by me (thingmaker) (website: {{ "/" | relative_url }})'</span>